Treaty of Trentschin: The Signing of the Treaty

 In 1333 the Polish king Władysław was succeeded by his son Casimir III.
 He was prepared to compromise.
 Casimir III resorted to sue the Teutonic Order at the Roman Curia and settled the rising conflict with King John of Bohemia by the provisory Trentschin treaty on St Bartholomew's Day 1335.
-The negotiations at Trenčín Castle were attended personally by king of Bohemia John of Luxembourg, his son Charles (the future Holy Roman emperor Charles IV) and king of Hungary Charles Robert.
+The negotiations at Trenčín Castle were attended personally by John of Luxembourg, King of Bohemia, his son Charles (the future Holy Roman emperor Charles IV) and Charles Robert, King of Hungary.
 King of Poland Casimir III the Great was represented by his deputies.
 The representatives of the Polish king, in perpetuity, renounced all claims to Silesia in favour of Bohemia while King John and his son Charles in turn finally waived their claims to the Polish throne derived from the Přemyslids.
 The agreement was to be confirmed, when the rulers met at the Congress of Visegrád later in November 1335.

 King John now had a free hand to continue vassalizing the Silesian duchies of Ziębice/Münsterberg (1336) and Nysa/Neisse (1342).
 It was not until February 9, 1339, that Casimir ratified the treaty in Kraków.
 The agreement was again reaffirmed in 1346 for the Holy Roman Empire by John's son Charles IV, elected King of the Romans.
 It was reaffirmed in the 1348 Treaty of Namslau with King Casimir III and again in 1372 by Casimir's successor King Louis I.